 In The Seven Habits of Highly Effective People, Stephen Covey writes that private victory should precede public victory.
 For example, if you can’t discipline yourself to get your own work done, then you won’t function well as part of a team.
 I think it’s equally true that physical victory should precede psychic victory.
 That isn’t a requirement of course, but I think it’s best to achieve a reasonable degree of success with your health, home, career, and finances before you go full out trying to communicate with spirit guides.
 Success in the physical world will give you a solid foundation and help you stay grounded.
 Psychic abilities are of little help when it comes time to pay your taxes.

 3. Thirdly, this web site isn’t my main outlet for exploring psychic development.
-My wife and I continue to experiment on our own, and we recently started hosting weekly gatherings at our house with like-minded individuals.
+I continue to experiment on my own, including with weekly gatherings with like-minded individuals.
 For this group we only invite people who are 1) interested in working on their own psychic development, and 2) already possessing substantial personal experience in this area.
 This allows us to dive right into some wonderful high-level discussions without having to deal with someone’s fear or resistance.
 My favorite way of describing this group to first-time visitors is to say, “Weird just gets you in the door.”